-Any employee will NOT be able to claim reimbursement of any facilitation payment made UNLESS:
+An employee will NOT be able to claim reimbursement of any facilitation payment made UNLESS:

 Prior to the appointment of a business partner the following steps should be taken to ensure compliance with this policy:

 The discloser procedure is to provide a mechanism outside of the compliance procedure for employees to raise concerns that their employing company is not complying with this policy, with the confidence that they will not suffer any detriment by reason of them raising in good faith such concerns.
 You are encouraged to raise concerns about any issue or suspicion of bribery or corruption at the earliest possible stage.

 All employees are required to act in accordance with the following guidelines if they have concerns about the breach of this policy by their employing company:

-Subject to paragraph 6.3, the Reporting Employee must at all times keep the fact of the investigation and any documents relating to the complaint or investigation strictly confidential.
+Subject to paragraph 8.3, the Reporting Employee must at all times keep the fact of the investigation and any documents relating to the complaint or investigation strictly confidential.

 The rules covering external disclosure do not apply for the purpose of taking confidential legal advice from a qualified solicitor formally instructed.

-If at any time, it is discovered that a concern has been raised vexatiously, in bad faith or with a view to personal gain, or the Reporting Employee has themselves breached the requirements of confidentiality, the Reporting Employee will lose the protection of this policy and may be subject to action under the Company’s disciplinary procedure.
+If at any time, it is discovered that a concern has been raised vexatiously, in bad faith or with a view to personal gain, or the Reporting Employee has themselves breached the requirements of confidentiality, the Reporting Employee will lose the protection of this policy and may be subject to action under the Group company’s disciplinary procedure.

 Training on this policy forms part of the induction process for all individuals who work for us, and regular training will be provided as necessary.